How Do You Test for Blood in Urine?

 Why do I need a blood in urine test?

-Your health care provider may have ordered a urinalysis as part of a routine exam.
-You may also need this test if you have seen blood in your urine or have other symptoms of a urinary disorder.
+Your health care provider may order a urinalysis as part of a routine exam.
+You may also need this test if you have seen blood in your urine or have other symptoms that could be caused by a problem with your kidneys or urinary tract.
 These symptoms include:

 What happens during a blood in urine test?